Преглед на PassCamp: кратко експертно изложение

 Like the best password managers on the market, PassCamp also has a zero-knowledge policy — so the company has no access to any information that you store in your account.
 This also means PassCamp has no access to your master password and can’t recover it for you.
 If you lose your master password, the only option you have is to reset your PassCamp account, which deletes all stored data.
 While I don’t necessarily think this is a bad thing, I do prefer competitors like LastPass, which offers a variety of account recovery options, helping you to access all of your data if you forget your master password.

 PassCamp also offers basic two-factor authentication (2FA), but there are no extra security features.
-For example, PassCamp doesn’t have a password audit dashboard, emergency access, or dark web monitoring — which are all included in top competitors like Dashlane, LastPass, and Keeper.
+For example, PassCamp doesn’t have a password audit dashboard or dark web monitoring — which are included in top competitors like 1Password, Dashlane, and Keeper.

 Overall, PassCamp’s security features are decent.
 I like that PassCamp follows standard industry practices, like securing user data with 256-bit AES encryption, a zero-knowledge policy, and standard 2FA.
 However, I’d like to see PassCamp offer a desktop app and extra security features like local data storage, a password auditing tool, and advanced 2FA.
 That said, PassCamp is a relatively new password manager, and the company says that all of these missing features are currently in development.